Rabbit Treat Guidelines

 • Cranberries

-• Cucumber (tiny amount as it has little nutritional value)
+• Cucumber (limited nutritional value)

 • Eggplant

-• Hostas (hosta plant)
+• Hostas

 • Kiwi (peeled)

-• Lettuce (dark green or purple varieties)
+• Lettuce (dark green varieties only)

 • Mandarin

-• Mango (fresh)
+• Mango

 • Mint